DamonMohammadbagher/RedbudTree/README.md

 i will Publish article for this tool soon.

 step 1:
-/// for using "Listener Mode" UDP Port 53 should be opened before using this tool.
+/// for using "Listening Mode" UDP Port 53 should be opened before using this tool.
 /// windows command for opening UDP port 53 is :
 /// netsh advfirewall firewall add rule name="UDP 53" dir=in action=allow protocol=UDP localport=53